bareos/bareos/docs/manuals/source/Appendix/BareosPrograms.rst

 -  All Admin records.
 This command will remove all Admin records, regardless of their age.

 -  All Restore records.
 This command will remove all Restore records, regardless of their age.

-If you are using MySQL, :command:`bareos-dbcheck` in interactive mode will ask you if you want to create temporary indexes to speed up orphaned Path and Filename elimination.
-In batch mode (:strong:`-b`) the temporary indexes will be created without asking.

 If you are using bvfs (e.g. used by :ref:`bareos-webui <section-webui>`), don’t eliminate orphaned path, else you will have to rebuild ``brestore_pathvisibility``\  and ``brestore_pathhierarchy``\  indexes.